Contribute to the Future Supply Plan

 Follow-up question to the answers provided on the recent LCOEs provided by SaskPower (July-2024).
 What exactly does 'Nuclear- SMR (two units): 145-295 $/MWh' mean?
 Specifically, is the $/MWh for 2 units, at say 300MW each, therefore $145 - $295/MWh for a total of 600MW?

-MGB asked about 2 months ago
+MGB asked 4 months ago

 Thanks for your follow up question.
 If two 300 MW small modular reactors are built the expected LCOE range is between $145 and $295/MWh for the energy produced by the combined 600 MW of generation.
 There are economies of scale with nuclear meaning that if one unit was built the range would be higher.